transitland/transitland-datastore/README.md

 Example URL  | Parameters
 -------------|-----------
-`POST /api/v1/changesets` | include a [changeset payload](doc/changesets.md) in the request body `PUT /api/v1/changesets/32`<br/>(a Changeset can only be updated if it hasn't yet been applied)| include a [changeset payload](doc/changesets.md) in the request body ([secured](#api-authentication))
+`GET /api/v1/changesets?applied=false` | changesets that have not yet been applied `POST /api/v1/changesets` | include a [changeset payload](doc/changesets.md) in the request body `PUT /api/v1/changesets/32`<br/>(a Changeset can only be updated if it hasn't yet been applied)| include a [changeset payload](doc/changesets.md) in the request body ([secured](#api-authentication))
 `POST /api/v1/changesets/1/check` | ([secured](#api-authentication))